 A smart space combines IoT with action within a physical environment.
-In the context of smart workplace technology, this means leveraging cameras and sensors to collect actionable data that can help drive meaningful decision-making within the workplace.
+In the context of smart technology in the workspace, this means leveraging cameras and sensors to collect actionable data that can help drive meaningful decision-making within the workplace.

-When it comes to the types of meaningful decisions you can make, there are many ways smart workplace technology can make a big impact.
+When it comes to the types of meaningful decisions you can make, there are many ways smart workplace solutions can make a big impact.
 These include:

 There are three main types of devices that make up the smart workplace.
 These include smart cameras, environmental sensors, and wireless access points.